• Skip to primary navigation

 Piped ganache over Matcha Macarons on a baking sheet.

-• For the ground almonds, I generally use almond meal/flour.
+For the ground almonds, I generally use almond meal/flour.
 You can also process whole almonds in the food processor.
 Just make sure the almonds and powdered sugar are very fine to create smooth macaron shells.
+Do not process the almond flour so much that it turns into almond butter.

-• If you want to make sure every macaron shell is the exact same size, use a silicon macaron mat or make your own by drawing circles using a circular cookie cutter on parchment paper, then flip it over so the drawn part is on the bottom (use white translucent parchment paper so the circles can be seen through the top).
-When piping, hold the pastry bag and tip completely vertical.
+If you want to make sure every macaron shell is the exact same size, use a silicon macaron mat or make your own by drawing circles using a circular cookie cutter on parchment paper, then flip it over so the drawn part is on the bottom (use white, translucent parchment paper so the circles can be seen through the top).

-• Refrigerate the macarons for about a day to allow the flavors to settle.
+Refrigerate the assembled macarons for about a day to allow the flavors to settle.
 Quite a few of mine didn’t make it that long.
-They can be refrigerated for up to a week- again, mine didn’t make it that long.
-Bring to room temperature about 15-30 minutes before serving for the best texture.
+They can be refrigerated for up to a week- again, mine rarely make it that long.

 • Amaretto Apricot Oatmeal Cookies by Magnolia Days